vvzvlad/auscultatio_sounds_bot/README.md

    docker-compose up -d
    ```

-The bot will store all working files (e.g., statistics) in the `./data` directory.
+The bot will store all working files (e.g., statistics) in the `data` volume.